11ty/11ty-website/src/docs/languages/custom.md

 ```

 Note that overriding `md` opts-out of the default pre-processing by another template language [Markdown Files](/docs/config/#default-template-engine-for-markdown-files).
 As mentioned elsewhere, improvements to add additional hooks for preprocessing will likely come later.

+You can override an existing template language once.
+Attempts to override an override will throw an error (though this may be relaxed later).

 ## Full Options List